Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Preliminaries

-It is worth noting that this fact can also be deduced from other known results.
-For example, the existence of Agler decompositions for Schur functions on the bidisk immediately implies that for any nonconstant inner function $\phi$ on $\mathbb{D}^2$, the associated model space $K_\phi$ is infinite-dimensional.
+The conclusion in Corollary \ref{cor:infdimK} can also be deduced from other known results.
+For example, the existence of Agler decompositions for Schur functions on the bidisk (see \cite{Agler90, bsv05}) immediately implies that for any nonconstant inner function $\phi$ on $\mathbb{D}^2$, the associated model space $K_\phi$ is infinite-dimensional.